center-key/w3c-html-validator/README.md

    Validate all HTML files in the project.
    - `html-validator --exclude=build,tmp`<br>
    Slip all files which have "build" or "tmp" anywhere in their pathname or filename.
+   - `html-validator docs/*.html "--ignore=Trailing slash on void elements"`<br>
+   Allow the ugly slashes of self-closing tags despite XHTML being a hideous scourge on the web.
+   - `html-validator docs/*.html "--ignore=/^Duplicate ID/"`<br>
+   Use a RegEx (regular expression) to skip all messages that start with "Duplicate ID".
    - `html-validator --quiet`<br>
    Suppress "pass" messages.
    - `html-validator docs --delay=200`<br>